Posted by dforgiven | Posted in Drinks, Recipes | Posted on 28-11-2011

-I got this recipe from Mrs. Nadine at http://nadinesnook.blogspot.com/
+I got this recipe from http://homesteadinghomemaker.blogspot.com/

 Marie’s Pumpkin Roll